AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

 • Painting

 What hobbies have you continued throughout all of your studies?
-Schools want someone with longstanding hobbies, as this shows them you’re able to find balance in your life.
+Schools want someone with longstanding hobbies, as this shows they can balance their life.
 If all you make time for is your studies, you’re going to burn out, and the last thing medical schools want is a class of students on the verge of a nervous breakdown.

 Choose hobbies that have had a profound impact on you.
-You must be able to reflect on the hobbies and demonstrate how the hobby has altered the course of your life.
-Who would you be if not for your hobby?
+You must be able to reflect on your hobbies and demonstrate how they have shaped your life.
+Who would you be without your hobby?

-You don’t have to include hobbies that are exclusively related to healthcare.
+You don’t have to include hobbies that are exclusively healthcare-related.
 You want to demonstrate you’re a well-rounded person.
-Hobbies allow admissions committees to see who you are outside of the classroom, outside of research, and outside of volunteering.
+Hobbies allow admissions committees to see who you are beyond the classroom, beyond research, and beyond volunteering.

-Hobbies aren’t an escape; they’re how you recenter, connect back to the world, and refresh your mental health.
+Hobbies aren’t an escape; they’re how you recenter, reconnect with the world, and refresh your mental health.
 Hobbies set you apart and lend insight into how you see and connect with the world around you.

 For example, you might be passionate about documentaries.
 On the surface, this could feel like a lazy hobby.
 But why do you have that passion?
 What makes you turn to documentaries instead of reality TV?
-Connect your passion for documentaries to a thirst for knowledge and a quest for a deeper understanding of the world—a good passion for all doctors to have.
+Connect your passion for documentaries to a thirst for knowledge and a quest for a deeper understanding of the world, a passion that all doctors should have.

-Remember, you also include hobbies to help admissions committees determine where you’ll have the most opportunities to meet people and network at school.
+Remember, hobbies help admissions committees determine where you’ll have the most opportunities to meet people and network at school.
 You may think your passion for cooking isn’t relevant, but it could be that there’s a passionate community of amateur chefs within a school’s student body.
 Admissions committees will remember you better, thanks to your descriptive hobbies.

 AMCAS Work and Activities Section